 Modelling fractured rock masses is not simple

-Groundwater modelling of a fractured rock mass is different than modelling a homogeneous aquifer.
-Discrete structures will have a great impact on seepage rates yet they can be difficult to detect beforehand.
+Groundwater modelling of a fractured rock mass is different than modelling a homogeneous aquifer, like sand or gravel.
+Discrete structures in the rock mass will be the controlling factor on seepage rates yet such structures can be difficult to detect beforehand.

 Before (2000) and After (2006) Technical Papers